gcsalzburg/airspace-sentry/README.md

 + Load a separate search area as needed
 + Add a little micro bar chart of logged events and incursions (if needed)
 + Highlight the flight on map as you hover over the chart
++ Make incursion flash the bar at the bottom in bright red